 The Company is the owner of United States service mark registrations for the names Aero-Tech®, Multi-Jet® and Green-Jet®, which are used in connection with its laundry and dry cleaning equipment, and of DRYCLEAN USA®, which is licensed by it to retail dry cleaning establishments.
 The Company intends to use and protect these or related service marks, as necessary.
 The Company believes its trademarks and service marks have significant value and are an important factor in the marketing of its products.
-Patents were granted in May 2005 for the protection of the Company's new Green-Jet® dry-wetcleaning machine in the United States which will expire in May 2021 and patents have been applied for in certain foreign countries.
+Patents were granted in May 2005 for the protection of the Company's new Green-Jet® dry-wetcleaningmachine in the United States which will expire in May 2021.

 On January 3, 2005, the Company entered into a Patent License Agreement with Whirlpool Corporation ("Whirlpool") in which the Company granted Whirlpool an exclusive license until December 31, 2008 and thereafter a non-exclusive license to make and sell laundry appliances incorporating the Company's patent applications and other intellectual property related to fabric treatment technology for improving the drying and refreshing of garments in home clothes dryers.
 In consideration for the grant of the exclusive license through December 31, 2008, Whirlpool paid the Company \$350,000, of which \$331,100 was for the exclusive license fee.
-In addition, Whirlpool is to pay the Company a per unit royalty for dryers using the license technology that are sold during the three year period following the first sale following commercial production of dryers using the license technology.
-As of June 30, 2007 Whirlpool has not introduced any products containing the Company's technologies.
+In addition, Whirlpool is to pay the Company a per unit royalty for dryers using the licensed technology that are sold during the three year period following the first sale following commercial production of dryers using the license technology.
+As of June 30, 2008 Whirlpool has not introduced any products containing the Company's technologies.